cameronsoren/rst/README.md

-# RST (Radically Simplified Transfer)
+# rst (radically simplified transfer)

-RST is an ultra-compressed REST-like protocol designed for environments with extreme constraints on bandwidth, power, and reliability.
+rst is an experimental ultra-compressed version of REST protocol designed for environments with extreme constraints on bandwidth, power, and reliability.
 Its primary goal is to reduce data transfer and processing overhead by utilizing bit-packed commands and responses.
-This makes RST suitable for edge computing, low-power IoT devices, disaster recovery networks, and deep space communications.
+This makes rst suitable for edge computing, low-power IoT devices, disaster recovery networks, and deep space communications.

 ## Features